New Law Clarifies and Expands CARES Act Employee Retention Credit

 - A significant decline in gross receipts.

-A “significant decline” in gross receipts begins on the first day of the first calendar quarter of 2020 for which an employer’s gross receipts are less than 80 percent of its gross receipts for the same calendar quarter in 2019.
-The act now provides a safe harbor allowing employers to use prior quarter gross receipts to determine eligibility.
+For 2020, a “significant decline” in gross receipts begins on the first day of the first calendar quarter of 2020 for which an employer’s gross receipts are less than 50 percent of its gross receipts for the same calendar quarter in 2019.
+For the 2021 credit, the Act reduced that threshold to 80 percent.
+The Act also provides a safe harbor allowing employers to use the prior quarter gross receipts to determine eligibility for the 1st and 2nd quarter in 2021.
 The “significant decline” in gross receipts ends on the first day of the first calendar quarter following the calendar quarter in which gross receipts are more than 80 percent of its gross receipts for the same calendar quarter in 2019.

 The credit applies to qualified wages (including certain health plan expenses) paid during this period or any calendar quarter in which operations were suspended after March 12, 2020, and before July 1, 2021.